jdhruv555/quantum-blackhole-evaporation-simulator/README.md

-# Quantum Black-Hole Evaporation Simulator
+# Quantum Black-Hole Evaporation Simulator-by DhruvJha

 An interactive web application for simulating Hawking radiation and black-hole evaporation using quantum circuits.
 This project implements a qubit-transport toy model that reproduces the Page curve and entanglement structure of evaporating black holes.